from fastcore.test import test_fail,test_eqCore API

 rm_cmds:str=None, # Temp remove these commands from allow list

-rm_ops:str=None, # Temp remove these operators from allow list
+rm_dests:str=None, # Temp remove these destinations from allow list

 ):